 Stephanie Freeman, global licensing manager – outbound, The LEGO Group and Mark Bezodis, licensing managing director, Perry Ellis International, will contribute to an opening day panel, “Brainstorming the Future of Licensing in Retail and Vice Versa” alongside Karen Hewitt (Character.com), Susan Bolsover (Penguin Random House) and Licensing International managing director Graham Saltmarsh.

-“I am honored to join a panel at B&LIS and provide my insights and experiences over my time in licensing and also during the last year,” says Stephanie Freeman, global licensing manager – outbound,
+“I am honored to join a panel at B&LIS and provide my insights and experiences over my time in licensing and also during the last year,” says Stephanie Freeman, global licensing manager – outbound, The LEGO Group.
+“Touchpoints for people within the industry are essential during these times, to ensure we all keep connected and feel a sense of being part of a larger team, and I am looking forward to learning from fellow panelists and it will be great to engage with people I wouldn’t necessarily cross paths with.”

 Day one, sponsored by Custom Gateway, focuses on Trends and Retail, and the five experienced panelists will cover huge questions being asked at retail right now, including: